BeratTezer/ROS-Files/README.md

 	* Go to inside of the "ros_opencv" file
 	* "mkdir python_scripts"
 	* "cd python_scripts"
-	* "gedit camera_publisher.py" (You can copy and paste it from ROS-OpenCV file)
+	* "gedit camera_publisher.py" (You can copy and paste it from ROS-OpenCV-Capture-Publisher file)
 	* "chmod +x camera_publisher.py"
-	* "gedit camera_subscriber.py" (You can copy and paste it from ROS-OpenCV file)
+	* "gedit camera_subscriber.py" (You can copy and paste it from ROS-OpenCV-Capture-Publisher file)
 	* "chmod +x camera_subscriber.py"
 	* "gedit CMakeLists.txt" (Add the python scripts under Installation)
 	* Go to "cd ~/ros_open_cv_ws" and type "catkin_make"